CZ-NIC/envelope/README.md

      e = Envelope("hello").as_message()
      print(type(e), e.get_payload())  # <class 'email.message.EmailMessage'> hello\n
      ```
+     Note: due to a bug in a standard Python library https://github.com/python/cpython/issues/99533 and #19 you void GPG when you access the message this way wihle signing an attachment with a name longer than 34 chars.
   * **load**: Parse [any attainable contents](#any-attainable-contents) (including email.message.Message) like an EML file to build an Envelope object.
      * It can decrypt the message and parse its (inline or enclosed) attachments.
      * Note that if you will send this reconstructed message, you might not probably receive it due to the Message-ID duplication.
 Delete at least Message-ID header prior to re-sending.